Mariupol's dead put at 5,000 as Ukraine braces in the east

 “Later, people will come under fire,” Deputy Prime Minister Iryna Vereshchuk said, “and we won’t be able to do anything to help them.”

-A Western official, speaking on condition of anonymity to discuss intelligence estimates, said it will take Russia's damaged forces as much as a month to regroup for a major push on eastern Ukraine.
-Almost a quarter of its battalion tactical groups in the country have been rendered “non-combat-effective” and have either withdrawn or merged with other units, the official said.
+A Western official, speaking on condition of anonymity to discuss intelligence estimates, said it will take Russia's battle-damaged forces as much as a month to regroup for a major push on eastern Ukraine.

 Mariupol Mayor Vadym Boichenko said that of the more than 5,000 civilians killed during weeks of Russian bombardment and street fighting, 210 were children.
 He said Russian forces bombed hospitals, including one where 50 people burned to death.

-Boichenko said that more than 90% of the city’s infrastructure has been destroyed by the shelling.
-The Russian military has besieged the strategic port on the Sea of Azov, cutting food, water and fuel supplies and pulverizing homes and businesses.
+Boichenko said more than 90% of the city’s infrastructure has been destroyed.
+The attacks on the strategic southern city on the Sea of Azov have cut off food, water, fuel and medicine and pulverized homes and businesses.

 British defense officials said 160,000 people remained trapped in the city, which had a prewar population of 430,000.
-A humanitarian-relief convoy accompanied by the Red Cross has been trying without success to get into the city since Friday.
+A humanitarian relief convoy accompanied by the Red Cross has been trying for days without success to get into the city.

-Capturing the city would allow Russia to secure a continuous land corridor to the Crimean Peninsula, which Russia seized from Ukraine in 2014.
+Capturing Mariupol would allow Russia to secure a continuous land corridor to the Crimean Peninsula, which Moscow seized from Ukraine in 2014.

-Meanwhile, in the scarred and silent streets of Bucha and other towns around Ukraine’s capital where Russian forces withdrew, investigators sought to document what appeared to be widespread killings of civilians.
-Some victims had evidently been shot at close range.
-Some were found with their hands bound or their flesh burned.
+In the north, Ukrainian authorities said the bodies of least 410 civilians have been found in towns around Kyiv, victims of what Zelenskyy has portrayed as a Russian campaign of murder, rape, dismemberment and torture.
+Some victims had apparently been shot at close range.
+Some were found with their hands bound.

-At a cemetery in Bucha, workers began to load more than 60 bodies apparently collected over the past few days into a grocery shipping truck for transport to a facility for further investigation.
+At a cemetery in the town of Bucha, workers began to load more than 60 bodies apparently collected over the past few days into a grocery shipping truck for transport to a facility for further investigation.

 More bodies were yet to be collected in Bucha.
 The Associated Press saw two in a house in a silent neighborhood.
 From time to time there was the muffled boom of workers clearing the town of mines and other unexploded ordnance.